ValldHebron-Bioinformatics/minMutFinder/README.md

 ## 🔮 Future Work and Limitations

+### Limitations:
+- As of now, **minMutFinder* has only been tested on viral sequencing data.
+- Only available for Illumina sequencing data.

 ### Current Thresholds:
 - **Allele Frequency (AF) ≥ 5%**
 - **Read depth per nucleotide position ≥ 20**

 ### Future Improvements:
+- At the moment we are working on uploading **minMutFinder** to nf-core, for easier distribution and use.
 - Support for user-provided VCF files along with SAM/BAM files, skipping the initial quality control, mapping, and variant calling steps.
-- Currently, **minMutFinder** has been tested with viral datasets.
-Future developments will expand its capabilities to handle bacterial datasets and larger organisms.
-There are also plans to explore its potential in oncologic research for cancer datasets.
+- Develop an implementation for ONT data.

 ---